Sunday, 23 June 2013

 The Régordane (the GR700) departed down the Rue Vibert and we swung along it pleasantly for two or three kilometres, to the edge of the built-up area.
 It was cool and breezy, and would even have been cold if we had not been walking so briskly.

 Leaving the streets, we clambered up a track beside a walled graveyard and found ourselves high above the red-roofed town, with its Virgin protectress watching from her volcanic plug.
 The track continued to climb, more and more steeply, and we felt our legs protesting on their first day out.

 We passed into a shrubby forest and came to a road which we followed briefly before leaving it for another steep ascent.
 Eventually we emerged onto the open plateau of the old province of Velay.

 It was a scene of tranquil abundance at this time of year, with green fields sloping gently around wooded knolls, but it was easy to imagine how bleak it would be in winter.
 Even today there was an icy little wind and the clouds were massing overhead.

 Our small gravel road passed a Moto-Cross circuit where Sunday-afternoon enthusiasts were roaring around, then an area with caravans enclosed by a high wire fence, which turned out to be a refuge for gypsies, or “people of the road” as they are called in France.

 Further on we came to a handsome building beside the road, the Auberge de Chaponade, built of the dark, liver-coloured stone typical of the Auvergne.

-After this the road turned left but we continued south on a wide dirt track, rising gently for a kilometre or two and then descending into the village of Tarreyres.
-Here we had to cross the highway, the N88, but we used the underpass for cattle (delightfully named a “boviduc” in French).
+After this the road turned left, but we continued south on a wide dirt track, rising gently for a kilometre or two and then descending into the village of Tarreyres.
+Here we had to cross the highway, the N88, but we used the underpass for cattle (delightfully called a “boviduc” in French).

 Having done this, we deviated from the GR for the first but not the last time on the Régordane.